awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-java.md

 For more information about creating a job, see [Creating an S3 Batch Operations job](batch-ops-create-job.md)\.

-For information about setting up the permissions that you need to create a job, see [Granting permissions for Amazon S3 batch operations](batch-ops-iam-role-policies.md)\.
+For information about setting up the permissions that you need to create a job, see [Granting permissions for Amazon S3 Batch Operations](batch-ops-iam-role-policies.md)\.

 **Example**